isabellahoch/generative-ai-genesis-hackathon/README.md

 # ImpressionAI

 ImpressionAI is a full-stack text-to-image generative AI application that allows users to generate custom impressionist paintings in seconds.
 This project is my submission to the AI Genesis Hackathon under the _Visual Art Using Generative AI_ category.
-The goal of this project is to develop an AI algorithm that accurately interprets and translate human instructions into complex impressionist visual art.
+I am majoring in Computer Science at Dartmouth with a minor in Art History and I studied abroad in Paris, France last term, so as I was brainstorming interesting use cases of generative AI I thought to my many trips to the Musée d'Orsay, L'Orangerie, and even an excursion to Giverny where I was able to see incredible paintings from great artists in the Impressionist movement.
+After all, text-to-image generative AI and the impressionists have a lot in common: both constitute simply an impression of an idea or prompt and convey it in a way that is recognizable to the viewer yet not hyperrealistic.
+In addition, both mediums were originally looked down upon by society (think of the famous Salon des Refusés) before earning their rightful place in museums and the realm of high art.
+I was quite proud of the resulting AI algorithm that accurately interprets and translate human instructions into complex and unique impressionist visual art.

+## Demo

+You can try the live demo here: [https://ai-impressionism.onrender.com/](https://ai-impressionism.onrender.com/) 🧑‍🎨

 ## Features

 - Generate custom impressionist paintings based on user-provided text instructions.
-- Randomly select a famous impressionist artist whose
+- Randomly select a famous impressionist artist to emulate style
 - Render the generated painting result and provide sharing options.

 ## Repository Structure